-Alfie was born in Puerto Rico and served 22 years on active duty retiring in August 1993 as the Command Sergeant Major of Madigan Army Medical Center and Troop Command, Joint Base Lewis McChord.
-During her military career, she was the recipient of awards and decorations that include the Legion of Merit, Order of Military Medical Merit and Expert Field Medical Badge.
+Alfie was born in Puerto Rico and served 22 years on active duty retiring as the Command Sergeant Major of Madigan Army Medical Center and Troop Command, Joint Base Lewis McChord.

-As WDVA Director, Alfie is a member of Governor Jay Inslee’s Executive Cabinet and chairs the Washington State Military Transition Council.
+As Director, she is a member of Governor Jay Inslee’s Executive Cabinet and chairs the Washington State Military Transition Council.
 In this capacity her agency leads statewide efforts for the seamless transition of members of the military to Washington State’s communities.
-She also serves as lead for the Governor’s Healthy and Safe Communities Council which is charged with fostering the health of Washingtonians from a healthy start to a safe and supported future.
+She also serves as lead for the Governor’s Healthy and Safe Communities Goal Council which is charged with fostering the health of Washingtonians from a healthy start to a safe and supported future.